-13 Best Coolers and Cooler Bags for Every Occasion
+14 Best Coolers and Cooler Bags for Summer

-Summer travel this year will likely trend toward road trips and closer-to-home adventures.
-As you plan your next family vacation to cities and towns where restaurants may not yet be open, consider what kind of cooler is best for your adventure.
+Just like last year, summer travel this year will likely trend toward road trips and closer-to-home adventures.
+As you plan your next family vacation, consider what kind of cooler is best for your adventure.
 For short day trips and overnight stays, trips to the beach and long car rides where you’ll have access to a freezer or fridge at night, a small, lightweight, packable soft-sided cooler bag is likely perfect for your needs.
 For multi-night road trips and camping trips where you’ll have no access to electricity or family gatherings in the backyard, you’re probably going to want a hard-sided cooler that can hold ice for long days in the sun.
 Some hard-sided coolers are also bear-proof if you loop padlocks through the holes in their corners.

 For your more everyday use, like a picnic with your partner or kids or an afternoon at the beach, we’ve pulled together quite a few stylish and budget-friendly options.
 Many of these cooler bags, lunch bags and backpacks won’t keep cans of iced tea chilled all day in the sun, but they’re ideal for short, close-to-home adventures when you don’t need to go overboard on performance or budget.